opensafely-core/ehrql/docs/how-to/dummy-data.md

 :warning: Your dummy dataset file must have the relevant file extension shown in the table above.

-For example, take this dataset definition from the homepage:
+For example, take this dataset definition:

 ```ehrql
 from ehrql import create_dataset